-The other nerves that are not found inside the central nervous system are found in the peripheral nervous system.
+The other nerves not found inside the central nervous system are located in the peripheral nervous system.
 The peripheral nervous system consists of a network of nerves that branch out from the central nervous system and connect it to the rest of the body.
 There are two divisions within the peripheral nervous system: the motor division and the sensory division.
 The motor division transmits impulses from the central nervous system to muscles and glands, allowing us to move.
 The sensory division transmits impulses from sense organs to the central nervous system, sending messages to the brain about what something might smell, taste, feel, look or sound like.
-A reflex is an automatic response that occurs very rapidly and without conscious control.
+A reflex is an automatic response that occurs rapidly and without conscious control.
 It helps protect the body.

 The sensory receptors in our bodies allow us to detect or sense the physical aspects of our environment.
 Our senses include stimuli both inside and outside of the body.
 Vision, or sight, is our ability to see light.
-Light enters our eyes and stimulates the rods and cones, which are cells found in the retina.
-They send impulses to the optic nerve, and the brain then interprets the image we see.
+Light enters our eyes and stimulates the rods and cones, cells found in the retina.
+They send impulses to the optic nerve, and the brain interprets the image we see.
 Hearing is our ability to sense sound.
-Ears pick up sound waves caused by vibrations that the brain interprets.
+The ears pick up sound waves caused by vibrations that the brain interprets.
 Taste and smell work closely together as both have sensory neurons that sense chemicals.
 The chemicals trigger responses in receptors in the nose and mouth.
-Taste is controlled by nerve cells on the tongue, whereas sensory neurons found in the nose detect numerous smells.
+Taste is controlled by nerve cells on the tongue, whereas sensory neurons in the nose detect numerous smells.
 Touch is the body’s ability to sense pain, pressure, or temperature.
 Sensory receptors pick up changes in these and send impulses to the brain or spinal cord.